 In addition, we have agreed to pay all reasonable, out-of-pocket expenses incurred by the Representative relating to the offering.
-We estimate the total expenses payable by us for this offering to be approximately $US[\bullet]$ , which amount includes (i) the underwriting discount of $US$\bullet$ ( $US$\bullet$ if the underwriters' over-allotment option is exercised in full), (ii) the management fee of 1.0% of the gross proceeds of the offering, (iii) the reimbursement of the expenses of the Representative equal to approximately $US$[\bullet]$ , which includes legal by us and (iv) other estimated company expenses of approximately $US$[\bullet]$ , which includes legal, accounting, printing costs and various fees associated with the registration of our securities.
+We estimate the total expenses payable by us for this offering to be approximately US\$[•], which amount includes (i) the underwriting discount of US\$• (US\$• if the underwriters' over-allotment option is exercised in full), (ii) the management fee of 1.0% of the gross proceeds of the offering, (iii) the reimbursement of the expenses of the Representative equal to approximately US\$[•] including the legal fees of the Representative being paid by us and (iv) other estimated company expenses of approximately US\$[•], which includes legal, accounting, printing costs and various fees associated with the registration of our securities.

 We have also agreed to issue to the Representative Compensation Warrants to purchase up to a total of Common Shares equal to 5.0% of the Common Shares and/or Pre-Funded Warrants sold in the offering.
-The Compensation Warrants will be immediately exercisable from the date of issuance at a price per Common Share equal to $US\$[\bullet]$ and will expire five years from the commencement of sales of the offering.
-Pursuant to FINRA Rule 5110(e), the Compensation Warrants and any Common Shares issued upon exercise of the Compensation Warrants shall not be sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of the securities by any person for a period of 180 days immediately following the date of commencement of sales of this offering, except the transfer of any security: (i) by operation of law or by reason of reorganization of the issuer; (ii) to any FINRA member firm participating in the offering and the officers, partners, registered persons or affiliates thereof, if all securities so transferred remain subject to the lock-up restriction set forth above for the remainder of the time period; (iii) if the aggregate amount of our securities held by the Representative or related persons does not exceed 1% of the securities being offered; (iv) that is beneficially owners of an investment fund, provided that no participating member manages or otherwise directs investments by the fund and the participating members in the aggregate do not own more than 10% of the equity in the fund; (v) the exercise or conversion of any security, if all securities remain subject to the lock-up restriction set forth above for the remainder of the time period; (vii) if we meet the registration requirements of Forms S-3, F-3 or F-10; or (vii) back to us in a transaction exempt from registration with the SEC.
-The Compensation Warrants and the Common Shares underlying the Compensation Warrants are being regi
+The Compensation Warrants will be immediately exercisable from the date of issuance at a price per Common Share equal to US\$[•] and will expire five years from the commencement of sales of the offering.
+Pursuant to FINRA Rule 5110(e), the Compensation Warrants and any Common Shares issued upon exercise of the Compensation Warrants shall not be sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of the securities by any person for a period of 180 days immediately following the date of commencement of sales of this offering, except the transfer of any security: (i) by operation of law or by reason of reorganization of the issuer; (ii) to any FINRA member firm participating in the offering and the officers, partners, registered persons or affiliates thereof, if all securities so transferred remain subject to the lock-up restriction set forth above for the remainder of the time period; (iii) if the aggregate amount of our securities held by the Representative or related persons does not exceed 1% of the securities being offered; (iv) that is beneficially owned on a pro-rata basis by all equity owners of an investment fund, provided that no participating member manages or otherwise directs investments by the fund and the participating members in the aggregate do not own more than 10% of the equity in the fund; (v) the exercise or conversion of any security, if all securities remain subject to the lock-up restriction set forth above for the remainder of the time period; (vi) if we meet the registration requirements of Forms S-3, F-3 or F-10; or (vii) back to us in a transaction exempt from registration with the SEC.
+The Compensation Warrants and the Common Shares underlying the Comp